JohnKearney1/pITM/README.md

 > > **Note:** File must be named `client_secret.json`, rename the file if it is not by default.
 > 2. Edit the `Contacts.txt` to include your contacts and names
 > > **Note:** They should be specified in the format `<email> <firstName>`

-## Release Notes - v1.1.0
-This version focuses primarily on error handling and logging.
-I've added logging methods to all three python files to print verbose output to `data/log.txt`.

-You can log something like this: `log("This will appear in the log with a timestamp!")`

-I've also surrounded a good majority of the code in exception handling blocks with log output to help debug issues.
-Missing or misconfigured files, connection errors and more are all handled with this update although as more execution flow possibilities are discovered more may be added.

-I've also updated the templates guide, Readme (duh), and added an example client_secret file for dev purposes.
-No API keys are in the example file.

-The `data/files/` folder now has some extra logic to skip over any files that begin with a `.` to prevent hidden directories from being accidentally attached.
-There are two included test files for dev purposes.
-DO NOT keep any files you DO NOT want attached in this folder during actual usage.

 # Architecture